From the Diary of a Kitchen Goddess: Refreshing Summer Sun Tea With Fruit and Peppermint

-Friday, July 13, 2012 ~ Sunny summer afternoons are for sipping sun tea with neighbors ~
+Friday, July 13 ~ Sunny summer afternoons are for sipping sun tea with neighbors.

 A Lucky Day for Celebrating the Glories of Summer

 For me, every Friday the 13th is a lucky day.
-To encourage luck to visit me abundantly this day, as she does most days, I walked my wooded labyrinth, and collected the energies of the four directions.
-Doing this grounds me and keeps my own energies fresh.
+To encourage luck to visit me abundantly this day, I walked my wooded labyrinth and thanked the energies of the four directions.
+Doing this connects me to the earth.
+I am ready for the day.

 These are the words that I say while my palms touch the ground: